dalmatinerdb/estore/README.md

 ### Event IDs

-Each event is required to carry a 160 bit (size of a sha1 sum) ID. those ID's allow that in the case of a distributed use events can be repaired without accidentally duplicating or reduplicating events.
+Each event is required to carry a 32 bit ID. those ID's allow that in the case of a distributed use events can be repaired without accidentally duplicating or reduplicating events.

 It allows to have two equal events with the same timestamp and content and still repair them.

+The small size was chosen as the ID only needs to be unique between two events with the same timestamp and the same event!

 ### Store vs. File